LamLauChiu/Notes/README.md

 # Notes

-This is the notes for research and development.
+This is the notes for my research and development.